 Follow these tips:

-Do not put grease or oils down the drain.
-They can increase the scum layer in the septic tank.
+- Do not put grease or oils down the drain.
+This can increase the scum layer in the septic tank.